netrunner-kubuntu-legacy/_netrunner-artwork-wallpapers/README.md

 netrunner-artwork-backgrounds
 =============================
-Provides all wallpapers installed default.
+Provides all wallpapers installed default aswell as the default login background